WenxinZhou/conquer/README.md

 ## Description

 This package applies a convolution-based smoothing approach to fit linear quantile regression models.
+This method, which we refer to as conquer, turns the non-differentiable check loss into a twice-differentiable, convex and locally strongly convex surrogate, which admits a fast and scalable Barzilai-Borwein gradient-based algorithm to perform optimization, and multiplier bootstrap for statistical inference.

 ## Reference